ferjcast/ChainBridge/README.md

+> **📋 Anonymized Fork Notice**
+>
+> This repository is a fork of [ChainSafe/ChainBridge](https://github.com/ChainSafe/ChainBridge), modified to include Nix flakes for reproducible builds.
+The modifications enable hermetic, verifiable builds with SBOM generation and vulnerability scanning capabilities.
+This fork is anonymized for double-blind peer review purposes.

 # Archiving notice:

 This library is no longer in use and maintenance.
 All further development related to chainbridge will happen in the [new](https://github.com/ChainSafe/chainbridge-core) repo.
 More detailed information about chainbridge-core you can find in its readme or [Discussions](https://github.com/ChainSafe/chainbridge-core/discussions).